Furu-Takamatsu (古高松) → Zoda Station (造田駅) → Tokushima Otsuru Ryokan (徳島市大鶴旅館)

 After sitting on this soft chair for eternity, inhaling the fragrance of the strawberries in the cream, I pay and leave.
 It’s only 5:30.

-I get pre-made dishes from a supermarket and sit by the river to enjoy the sunset over the river.
+I get pre-made dishes from a supermarket and sit by the river to enjoy the sunset.
 There’s a breeze.
 The rows of neon lights are getting more distinct.
-The street lamps on the bridge are on against the magenta and cobalt sky.
+The street lamps along the bridge are glowing orbs against the magenta and cobalt sky.

 As I finish the veggies, enjoying the crunchy textures flavoured with sesame oil, feeling the satisfaction of rice in my tummy, I think about tomorrow.
 Tomorrow, I begin my real last days.

 I hadn’t liked Tokushima when I first arrived over a month ago.
 Tokushima is the Prefecture of Spiritual Awakening, where henro usually begin their journey.
 I’d started in bits and pieces, doing Temple 10 and 9, 1 to 3, then skipping to Temple 18.
-Haphazard, whimsical, ill-planned, complicated, so it seemed to me.
-Now, staring over the waterway to the shops on the other side, I know it wasn’t.
-I gave myself the opportunity to come back.
+Haphazard, whimsical, ill-planned, complicated, so it seemed to me at the time.
+Now, staring over the waterway to the shops on the other side, it no longer felt that way.
+I had given myself the opportunity to come back.

 Even though it’s totally the wrong context, I can’t shake the looping lines of poetry: